Max2772/SkinsRadar/README.md

 2025-07-22 16:16:48,837 - [MainProcess] INFO - Radar Mode paused
 ```

+## ⚠️ Disclaimer

+SkinsRadar has no affiliation with Steam, Valve, or the CS2 developers.
+It is an independent project created by a third party and is not supported, sponsored, or endorsed by Steam or Valve.
+Any issues related to Steam or CS2 should be addressed directly to Valve.
+You are responsible for ensuring that your use of SkinsRadar complies with all applicable laws and regulations.
+The developer does not encourage or endorse any illegal use of the software.

 ## 📜 License

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.